lake-wg/authz/draft-selander-ace-ake-authz.md

 EDHOC provides identity protection of the Initiator, here the device.
 The encryption of the device identity in the first message should consider potential information leaking from the length of the identifier ID_U, either by making all identifiers having the same length or the use of a padding scheme.

 Although W learns about the identity of U after receiving VREQ, this information must not be disclosed to V, until U has revealed its identity to V with ID_CRED_I in message_3.
-W may be used for lookup of CRED_I from ID_CRED_I, or this credential lookup function may be separate from the authorization function of W.
+W may be used for lookup of CRED_I from ID_CRED_I, or this credential lookup function may be separate from the authorization function of W. The trust model used here is that U decides to which V it reveals its identity.
+In an alternative trust model where U trusts W to decide to which V it reveal's U's identity, CRED_I could be sent in Voucher Response.

  As noted Section 8.2 of {{I-D.ietf-lake-edhoc}} an ephemeral key may be used to calculate several ECDH shared secrets.
 In this specification the ephemeral key G_X is also used to calculate G_XW, the shared secret with the authorization server.